Reinforcement Learning in Non-Markovian Environments: Recursively Computable Approximate Sufficient Statistics

 This is an easy consequence of the Bayes rule.
 Furthermore, the process $\{\pi_n\}$ is a $\PA(\SA)$-valued controlled Markov chain.
 The equation (\ref{NLF}) has the same form as (\ref{state-eq}), except that $\pi_n$ resides in the probability simplex $\PA(\SA)$, which is not a finite set.
 Thus replacing it with (\ref{state-eq}) amounts to a finite state approximation to (\ref{NLF}).
 A further and critical difference in our case is that (\ref{POMDP}) does not hold in our case.
 Therefore $\{\pi_n\}$ is \textit{not} a controlled Markov chain.
 This is the crux of the \textit{curse of non-Markovianity}.
-It is worth noting that when $S_n$ represent a simple aggregation of the finite state space, under appropriate conditions on the controlled Markov chain used for sampling, the classical Q-learning algorithm is known to converge regardless, but not necessarily to the desired limit \citep{Singh} (see also \cite{Ben} for related work).
-Consider the controlled Markov chain $(O^n,U^{n-1}), n > -\infty,$ controlled by the control process $U_n, n > -\infty$.
-Then the agent state $S_n$ is perforce of the form $S_n = F(O^n,U^{n-1})$ for a measurable $F: \OA^\infty\times \U^\infty\mapsto\SA$.
-Also, the sets $\{S_n = i, U_{n-1}=u\}$ for $i\in\SA, u \in \U,$ is a partition of $\OA^\infty\times \U^\infty$ that is independent of $n$ by stationarity.
-Hence the formalism of \cite{Singh} applies, albeit now for an infinite state space, and the exact counterpart of Theorem 1 therein holds, stated below in our notation.
-Recall that in the transition $(O^n,U^{n-1}) \to (O^{n+1},U^n)$, only the last components of the two strings get replaced.
-In fact, in view of stationarity, we can take $U_n$ to be generated according to a fixed conditional law $\varphi(\cdot\mid O^n,U^{n-1})$ given $(O^n,U^{n-1})$, conditionally independent of all else.
-In other words, we are implementing a `stationary randomized policy' in Markov decision theoretic parlance.